 For example, hiding a weapon that was used in a robbery will probably make you an accessory after the fact under the laws of most states, even if you took no part in the actual robbery.
 Accomplice liability often mirrors the criminal liability of the principal offender.
 So if the principal offender commits robbery, a felony offense, then the accessory offender will also face a felony offense.

 Mandatory Reporting Laws

-Many states have mandatory reporting laws requiring certain types of people to report crimes against children.
-These "mandatory reporters" generally include parents, teachers, school administrators, clergy, medical professionals, therapists, social workers, and others.
-In some states, however, anyone who believes child abuse is taking place must report it.
+Most states have mandatory reporting laws requiring certain people to report crimes committed against children.
+These "mandatory reporters" may include parents, teachers, school administrators, police officers, clergy, medical professionals, therapists, social workers, and others.
+In some states, however, anyone who believes child abuse or neglect is taking place must report it.

-Once a mandatory reporter witnesses an act of abuse or finds evidence of child abuse, he or she has a duty to report the incident to the appropriate authorities.
-That usually includes sharing important details about the incident, like the names of the victim and perpetrator.
-Failure to report an incidence of child abuse is a misdemeanor offense in most states.
+Once a mandatory reporter witnesses or finds evidence of child abuse or neglect, they have a legal duty to report the incident to child protective services or law enforcement authorities.
+That usually includes sharing essential details about the incident, such as the names of the victim and perpetrator.
+This permits professionals to investigate the matter and to pursue charges for violent crimes and other criminal activity.
+The failure of a mandated reporter to make a report of suspected child abuse or neglect is a misdemeanor offense in most states.

 Many states also require certain professionals and staff at long-term nursing care facilities to report elder abuse to law enforcement or adult protective services.

 California law requires healthcare practitioners to report to police when they treat a patient with physical injuries from a firearm or physical injuries they suspect were the result of a number of crimes involving assaultive or abusive conduct.
 This includes suspected domestic violence.

 Not all mandatory reports must be directed toward the police.
 For example, Ohio law requires certain medical and healthcare professionals to report suspected domestic violence by noting it in the patient's records.